ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 {: #vpc-scaling-dedicated-compute-vpc-provision}

 1. Under **Settings** tab of your {{site.data.keyword.bpshort}} workspace, set the `step2_create_vpc` to **true** and **Save** the setting.
-2. Click on **Generate plan** to view the resources to be provisioned or simply click on **Apply plan** to provision the VPC resources.
+2. Click on **Apply plan** to provision the VPC resources.
 3. Follow the status logs by clicking on **View log**.
    You just provisioned
     - a VPC
     - two subnets (one in each zone)
-    - a public load balancer with a security group driving traffic to the frontend application.
+    - a public load balancer with a security group driving traffic to the frontend application
-    - a private load balancer with a security group driving requests from frontend to the backend.
+    - a private load balancer with a security group driving requests from frontend to the backend
-    - an instance template and an instance group for provisioning and scaling the instances.
+    - an instance template and an instance group for provisioning and scaling the instances
-      - two VSIs (one frontend instance and one backend instance) with respective security groups attached.
+      - two VSIs (one frontend instance and one backend instance) with respective security groups attached

         The frontend instance runs an Nginx server to serve a PHP web application that talks to the backend to store and retrieve data.
 The backend instance runs a NodeJS and GraphQL API wrapper for {{site.data.keyword.databases-for-postgresql_full_notm}} and {{site.data.keyword.cos_full_notm}}.
         {:tip}